-At Welia, we want every child to have a healthy start and bright future.
+We want every child to have a healthy start and a bright future.
 Our family medicine team’s goal is to partner with you in parenting.
 Reading, talking and singing with your little one for at least 30 minutes a day is crucial in helping brain development.
 Practices like these will contribute greatly to your child’s long-term health and success in school and in life.

 Well-child visit schedule during early childhood

 - 1 year (12 months)

 At every well-child visit

 You will receive important information from your provider about your child’s physical and emotional health.
 Remember to ask questions and discuss concerns with the provider.
 Your child will be given a complete head-to-toe physical exam, as well as preventative screenings and immunizations as needed.

 Assessments at age-specific visits

 - Weight for length percentile (through 18 months)